Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-Encourage all caregivers to attend an annual meeting on November 21, 2017 to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+Encourage all caregivers to attend an annual meeting during the October 2021 PTA meeting, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

 Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent teacher conferences, information nights, parent coffees and parent advisory council.

-Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by presenting at PTA meetings, parent advisory meetings, information nights, parent coffees and parent conferences.
+Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by presenting at PTA meetings, information nights, parent coffees and open house/back to school night and conferences.

 Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.